 - salt & freshly cracked black pepper

 - Meanwhile, combine the flour, baking powder, sugar, and salt in a mixing bowl.
 Stir to combine.
 Stir in the heavy cream until just incorporated.
-Don’t overmix (the dough will be somewhat rustic and lumpy).
-Break off pieces of the dough and roughly form into balls.
+Don’t over-mix (the dough will be somewhat rustic and lumpy).